OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 As described in the "Potential solution" section, the database functions need to be modified to handle conversions that vary with time.
 The envisioned steps are:

 1. Modify the DB tables and functions to work with conversions that vary with time.
 This will not necessarily do all needed changes but the ones needed for testing.
 2. The validity of the changes will be tested via a moderate level of testing.
-It is envisioned that this will be done via a Postgres command line to allow for each changes and quick tests during this phase.
+It is envisioned that this will be done via a Postgres command line to allow for each change and quick tests during this phase.
 3. The speed of the DB queries will be tested for conversions that mimic the two types described in "Introduction" section.
 Thus, conversions that vary infrequently (a handful of conversions over time) and ones that vary frequently (trying every day and then every hour).
 Doing line graph data will be good for these tests.

    As a special case, the new code with only one value (so it does not really vary with time) will be compared with the current conversion code to see the impact of treating non-varying conversions as a special case of varying.
 This will indicate if all the conversions can use the new system.